branislav-knezevic/various_notes/vim/vim_general.md

 `ma` sets mark "a" to the coursor position
 `'a` jumps to position of mark "a"
+`mA` sets mark "a" to the coursor position but it is valid for the whole buffer `'A` jumps to position of mark "A"

 ## Commands:
 `:find <file_name>` finds a file name in the current directory